bread-modular/website/content/modules/12-svf.md

 * **RESONANCE**: Adjusts the filter's resonance level
 * **FREQ**: Sets the CUTOFF frequency of the filter (CV input is limited to this maximum value)
 * **FREQ CURV**: Reduces the filter's frequency range for more precise control (turn clockwise to decrease range)

+## Additional Parts

+> This section is only relevant if you are buying the semi-assembled module.
+You have to source & solder the following parts.
+You can check our guide on [common parts](/docs/technical-details/common-parts) for where to source these components.

+* 2.54mm Header Pins (5-pin) - 2
+* Circular Pin Header Sockets (5-pin) - 2
+* 50K Potentiometers - 1 (FREQ CURVE)
+* 500K Potentiometers - 1 (RESONANCE)
+* 1M Potentiometers - (FREQ)
+* Vactrols - 2